dwhelan/ok_computer/README.md

 - `Switch` properties:
   - for any value one and only one of its monads should fire
+  - is a monad
+    - bind should bind to the preferred monad

 - `Operator` properties:
   - has a `build` macro that returns a macro bound to the input monad.